Picture and cover from Tony's book Amazon.Com

 the bee in the story, ended up having much more significant implications than

-any of us could envision at the time.
+any of us could envision.
 It was a historic moment in many ways.

 Bryan hit the ground running while I developed a strategic plan to promote Tony and the Paralympic Movement.
 We had no time to waste.
 The games in Atlanta were looming.

 We teamed up and brainstormed ways to help Paralympic Athletes.
 I presented the final strategic plan to Bryan and Tony about a week after starting the project.
-We all agreed to proceed.
+We all agreed to move forward.

-Einstein's advice turned out to be a bit prophetic in our team story.
-In the CBS video capturing Tony's life in 1996, the narrator said something like, "clearly, Tony likes being a man in motion."
+Einstein's advice was prophetic in our team story.
+In the CBS video capturing Tony's life in 1996, the narrator said, "Clearly, Tony likes being a man in motion."
 Life was a sprint for all of us for several years.
 We were moving fast to reach our goals.